Methuselah Foundation: New Organ Alliance

-The Methuselah Foundation fiscally sponsors the New Organ Alliance, an initiative aimed at raising awareness and facilitating research to help alleviate organ donation shortages.
-In 2013, the foundation announced the New Organ Liver Prize, a $1,000,000 award to the first team that can create a bioengineered or regenerative liver therapy for a "large mammal, enabling the host to recover in the absence of native liver function and survive three months with a normal lifestyle."
+The Methuselah Foundation sponsored the New Organ Alliance, an initiative to alleviate organ donation shortages.
+In 2013, the foundation announced the New Organ Liver Prize, a $1,000,000 award to the first team that can create a bioengineered or regenerative liver therapy.

-The initiative is held in partnership with the Organ Preservation Alliance.
-New Organ Alliance worked out a technology roadmap report for organ banking and bioengineering solutions to help address organ shortages.
-The roadmap was developed through a workshop in May 2015 in Washington, D.C., along with a subsequent roundtable held by the Office of Science and Technology Policy.
-It is funded from the National Science Foundation and Methuselah Foundation.
-Two follow-up perspectives were published, "The Promise of Organ and Tissue Preservation to Transform Medicine" and "Bioengineering Priorities on a Path to Ending Organ Shortage".
+New Organ Alliance partnered with the Organ Preservation Alliance and was funded through the National Science Foundation and Methuselah Foundation. and "Bioengineering Priorities on a Path to Ending Organ Shortage".

-In 2016, NASA in partnership with the New Organ Alliance announced the Vascular Tissue Challenge.
-Creating a sufficient blood vessel system – vasculature – is often seen by biomedical researchers as a primary impediment in engineering thick tissues.
+In 2016, NASA and the New Organ Alliance announced the Vascular Tissue Challenge.
 The Vascular Tissue Challenge offers a $500,000 prize "to be divided among the first three teams that successfully create thick, metabolically-functional human vascularized organ tissue in a controlled laboratory environment."

-In November 2016, in conjunction with the Vascular Tissue Challenge, the New Organ Alliance hosted at the NASA Research Park the Vascular Tissue Challenge Roadmapping Workshop, with funding from the NSF.
+In November 2016, with the Vascular Tissue Challenge, the New Organ Alliance hosted the Vascular Tissue Challenge Roadmapping Workshop, with funding from the NSF.

 Organ Preservation Alliance

-In 2013, Methuselah began fiscally sponsoring and collaborating with the Organ Preservation Alliance, an initiative coordinating research and stakeholders for the preservation of tissues and organs.
-The organization's activities have included: